SaptarshiMazumder/django-user-registration-system-jp/README.md

 #### API Endpoints:

-The registration API is implemented in users/api_views.py and accessible at http://127.0.0.1:8000/api/users/register/.
+The registration API is implemented in users/api_views.py and accessible at http://127.0.0.1:8000/api/v1/register/.

-The prefecture data API is in the same module and accessible at http://127.0.0.1:8000/api/users/prefs/.

 #### React Integration: